Research

 Expanding the Horizons: Extension of Borzyskowski & Vabulas (2019)

-Intrigued by the concept of contagion in IGO withdrawals, this extension explores the network structures and social dynamics within international organizations.
+Perplexed by the concept of contagion in IGO withdrawals, this extension explores the network structures and social dynamics within international organizations.

 Dissertation